Cognitive Science in the Classroom

 Gradual Release of Responsibility

 A foundational teaching practise is called the gradual release of responsibility.
-When teaching something new to students, teachers will first model and show the idea, then continue to offer explanations as the students use the idea, and finally we step away in a more “hands off” mode to guide the students only when necessary.
+When teaching something new to students, teachers will first model and show the idea, then we offer guidance as the students use the idea, and finally we step away supporting the students only when necessary as they use the idea independently.
 A short hand reference for this framework is first I, the teacher, will do it, then we will do it together, and finally you get to do it on your own.
 There is not a set time limit for moving through the stages of ‘I do, We do, You do’.
 Sometimes the students easily absorb the learning material and we can more quickly release responsibility, sometimes the modelling and explaining parts are longer and more intensive.
 If students are not understanding the lesson then we attempt to diagnose why, paying attention to the many things that can impact understanding.
 All of this taken into consideration helps determine what level of support is needed for students during the lesson.
 The goal is independence in which a deliberately taught strategy becomes a more reflexive skill for the students.
 Until that is achieved we reteach by repeating the ‘I do, We do, You do’ cycle as long as is necessary.

 Cognitive science connection: novices do not think about information the same way experts do.
 Novices need support to become experts.